feldmanjonm/synthetic-audio/README.md

 Note that you will have to supply your own .wav file for input.
 Not every stereo re-synth sounds equally good.
 I like the way Lay Down Sally by Eric Clapton sounds.

-Note that the resynth can be configured in multiple ways, to use sine waves, triangle waves, square waves, and noise generators.
+Note that the resynth can be configured in multiple ways, to use sine waves, triangle waves, square waves, sawtooth waves, and noise generators.

 GENERAL NOTES